hundredrabbits/thebook/north_pacific_logbook.md

 The easiest point of sail is when beating into the wind.
 We lash the tiller in place using ropes, then trim the sails and the boat will stay on a relatively straight course.
 We make small adjustments when necessary.
 To allow for more variation, we like to tie a line to the tiller (we have two cam cleats fixed to the tiller to quickly jam the line), than to a bike tube on the toe rail.
 We used a bike tube because it's what we had, and we found it more stretchy than shock cord.
 We adjust the tension by releasing the line from the cam cleat, or tightening it.
 Wrapping a line about the tiller is also fine, but if the wind is strong it’s better to make more turns.
 We add extra turns even with a cam cleat, as a precaution.

 > "This system works because the tiller, held slightly to windward, is trying to steer the boat down.
 Every time the boat sails down, the mainsail catches the wind and tries to pull the boat back up again.
-When the boat heads up the mainsail will luff and will stop pulling the boat upwards and the tiller will steer the boat down again."
-(A. Evans)
+When the boat heads up the mainsail will luff and will stop pulling the boat upwards and the tiller will steer the boat down again." — Andrew Evans

 There are different methods of self-steering when running, or reaching.
 The 'storm-jib system' is useful when close-hauled or on a broad reach.
 It’s a dependable, long-term solution for self-steering.
 If set correctly, it's possible to leave it as is, for hours and days in any condition.

 On the passage from Tonga to New Zealand, we ran into our friend, and solo-sailor Josh on his 8.8 m (29 ft) boat Maistral.
 It is rare to come across other sailors at sea, and it is even more rare to meet a sailor that also happens to be your friend.
 We met Josh while in Mexico.
 His plans were similar to ours, to sail through the South Pacific and over to New Zealand.
 His outboard motor died early on, but he continued his trip anyway, learning self-steering techniques as he did.
 When we met him on the ocean, we could see that he had 3 sails up.
 Maistral was a sloop, like ours, but also had a poled-out storm-jib just forward of the head sail.
 We did not understand what we were looking at then, but the image never left our minds.
 Then, we found a book by Andrew Evans, talking about the 'poled-out storm-jib system'.

 The storm jib system only requires a few lengths of surgical tubing (or bike tubing), a storm jib (or stay sail) and two snatch blocks.
-I will not explain these techniques in too much detail, as Andrew does it much better in his short (and free) booklet *Thoughts, Tips and Tactics for Singlehanded Sailing*.
+I will not explain these techniques in too much detail, as Andrew Evans does it much better in his short (and free) booklet *Thoughts, Tips and Tactics for Singlehanded Sailing*.

 Learning to sail without complex systems is essential, not just for single-handers, but also for couples.
 An overeliance on gadgetry can be dangerous, especially at sea, where there is no one to help when things go wrong.

-* * *

 \newpage